Discover 12 things that officially, make you an equestrian

 - Weekends – A relaxing weekend is spent down the yard, running around in circles completing the same tasks over and over again.
 Brush, turn-out, muck out, waters (wash, rinse, repeat).
 Bathing the pony is more important than bathing the kids, as they roll around in knee-high mud and hay filled barns

 - Wardrobe Style – Clothing consists of knee-high equestrian socks in a variety of colours, most probably with stripes and a very visible branding somewhere on the side.
 A selection of outdoor coats are found crammed on end of the Bannister.
-These including hi-viz wear, waterproof jackets, gilets and other dusty riding coats, non of which are suitable for anything other than horse/stable outings
+These include hi-viz wear, waterproof jackets, gilets and other dusty riding coats, non of which are suitable for anything other than horse/stable outings

 - Nails get less attention than the horse’s hooves!
 More time is spent talking to the farrier than a nail technician, although the thought of making a nail appointment (real soon) is never far from their thoughts (it just never happens)